nicc777/learning-kubernetes-basics/README.md

 $ docker container restart jenkins-coolapp-builder
 ```

-Run the new job from the browser console.
+Run a build from the new job from the Jenkins browser console.
 If all worked out well, you should be able to see the two files created in the job `Workspace`:

 ```bash
 $ sudo ls -lahrt /var/lib/docker/volumes/jenkins-data/_data/workspace/test-docker-access